ivanarh/jndcrash/README.md

 <service android:name=".CrashService" android:process=":reportprocess"/>
 ```

-And, or course, you need to update a service starting code:
+And, or course, you need to update a library initialization code, it should provide actual `serviceClass` argument:

 ```
-			final Intent serviceIntent = new Intent(context, CrashService.class);
+final NDCrashError error = NDCrash.initializeOutOfProcess(
-			// Set extras...
+		...
-	        startService(serviceIntent);
+		CrashService.class);
 ```

 Please keep in mind that onCrash is run from background thread created by *pthread*.
 It means it doesn't have a Looper instance.
 Also note that when `onCrash` method is running other crash report can't be created, it means a very long blocking operation in it is unwanted.